George Harrison: Somewhere in England to Cloud Nine: 1980–1987

 The murder of John Lennon on 8 December 1980 disturbed Harrison and reinforced his decades-long concern about stalkers.
 The tragedy was also a deep personal loss, although Harrison and Lennon had little contact in the years before Lennon was killed.
 Following the murder, Harrison commented: "After all we went through together I had and still have great love and respect for John Lennon.
 I am shocked and stunned."
 Harrison modified the lyrics of a song he had written for Starr to make the song a tribute to Lennon.
 "All Those Years Ago", which included vocal contributions from Paul and Linda McCartney, as well as Starr's original drum part, peaked at number two in the US charts.
 The single was included on the album Somewhere in England in 1981.

 Harrison did not release any new albums for five years after 1982's Gone Troppo received little notice from critics or the public.
 During this period he made several guest appearances, including a 1985 performance at a tribute to Carl Perkins titled Blue Suede Shoes: A Rockabilly Session.
 In March 1986 he made a surprise appearance during the finale of the Birmingham Heart Beat Charity Concert, an event organised to raise money for the Birmingham Children's Hospital.
 The following year, he appeared at The Prince's Trust concert at London's Wembley Arena, performing "While My Guitar Gently Weeps" and "Here Comes the Sun".

-In February 1987 he joined Dylan, John Fogerty and Jesse Ed Davis on stage for a two-hour performance with the blues musician Taj Mahal.
+Prior, in February 1987, he joined Dylan, John Fogerty and Jesse Ed Davis on stage for a two-hour performance with the blues musician Taj Mahal.
 Harrison recalled: "Bob rang me up and asked if I wanted to come out for the evening and see Taj Mahal ...
 So we went there and had a few of these Mexican beers – and had a few more ...
 Bob says, 'Hey, why don't we all get up and play, and you can sing?'
 But every time I got near the microphone, Dylan comes up and just starts singing this rubbish in my ear, trying to throw me."

 In November 1987, Harrison released the platinum album Cloud Nine.
 Co-produced with Jeff Lynne of Electric Light Orchestra (ELO), the album included Harrison's rendition of James Ray's "Got My Mind Set on You", which went to number one in the US and number two in the UK.
 The accompanying music video received substantial airplay, and another single, "When We Was Fab", a retrospective of the Beatles' career, earned two MTV Music Video Awards nominations in 1988.
 Recorded at his estate in Friar Park, Harrison's slide guitar playing featured prominently on the album, which included several of his long-time musical collaborators, including Clapton, Jim Keltner and Jim Horn.
 Cloud Nine reached number eight and number ten on the US and UK charts respectively, and several tracks from the album achieved placement on Billboard's Mainstream Rock chart – "Devil's Radio", "This Is Love" and "Cloud 9".